JetBrains/teamcity-sdk-docs/topics/spa-ui-plugins.md

 There are some changes:

-1. `BUNDLE_DEV_URL` is the URL where Webpack hosts your JavaScript React App.
+1. `BUNDLE_DEV_URL` is the URL where Webpack hosts your JavaScript React App bundle.
 It will be used later for live updates.
-This allows you to recompile the React App without reloading the plugin to update JS sources.
+This allows you to recompile incrementally the React App without reloading the plugin to update JS sources.
 2. Inject the `ContentSecurity` policy configurator.
 3. Change `PlaceID` to `PlaceID.ALL_PAGES_FOOTER`.
 By doing this, we make the plugin code loading directly in HTML, skipping the Plugin Wrapper handling.
 See the note below.
 4. Tell the TeamCity core that `http://localhost:8080` is a trusted domain, so it allows Cross Origin Requests from TeamCity to the Webpack server.